Fleckism/SecurityPlus/SecurityPlus/5B Cryptographic Modes of Operation.md

 Message authentication and integrity using digital signatures.
 (Images © 123RF.com.)

-It is important to remember that a **digital signature is a hash that is then encrypted using a private key.** Without the encryption, another party could easily intercept the file and the hash, modify the file and compute a new hash, and then send the modified file and hash to the recipient.
+It is important to remember that a **digital signature is a hash that is then encrypted using a private key.** Without the [[encryption]], another party could easily intercept the file and the hash, modify the file and compute a new hash, and then send the modified file and hash to the recipient.
 It is also important to realize that the recipient must have some means of validating that the public key really was issued by Alice. **Also note that digital signatures do not provide any message confidentiality** (?).

-The Digital Signature Algorithm ([[DSA]]) is a slightly different format for achieving the same sort of goal.
+The Digital Signature [[Algorithm]] ([[DSA]]) is a slightly different format for achieving the same sort of goal.
 DSA uses elliptic curve cryptography ([[ECC]]) rather than the RSA cipher.

 ## DIGITAL ENVELOPES AND KEY EXCHANGE

-**Symmetric encryption is the only practical means of encrypting and decrypting large amounts of data (bulk encryption),** but it is difficult to distribute the secret key securely.
+**[[Symmetric]] encryption is the only practical means of encrypting and decrypting large amounts of data (bulk encryption),** but it is difficult to distribute the secret key securely.
 Public key cryptography makes it easy to distribute a key, but can only be used efficiently with small amounts of data.
 Therefore, both are used within the same product in a type of key exchange system known as a digital envelope or hybrid encryption.
 A digital envelope allows the sender and recipient to exchange a symmetric encryption key securely by using public key cryptography:

 1. Alice obtains a copy of Bob's public key.
 2. Alice encrypts her message using a secret key cipher, such as [[AES]].
 In this context, the secret key is referred to as a _session key._